liliatabea/myPortfolio/content/blog/Gottlieber/index.md

 </div>

-In 2020, the <strong>Tradition Line</strong> was completely revamped.
+In 2020, the Tradition Line was completely revamped.
 While some elements (light yellow background, red ribbon) remained, a lot of details were adjusted and modernised.
 The logo is embossed in gold foil.

 <div class="kg-nopointer">